Deci-AI/super-gradients/documentation/source/qat_ptq_deciyolo.md

         └── Epoch N-1      = 0.9567 (= 0.0)
 ```

-And so our best checkpoint, that resides in <YOUR_CHECKPOINTS_ROOT_DIRECTORY>/deciyolo_s_soccer_players/ckpt_best.pth reaches 0.967 mAP !
+And so our best checkpoint resides in <YOUR_CHECKPOINTS_ROOT_DIRECTORY>/deciyolo_s_soccer_players/ckpt_best.pth reaches 0.967 mAP!

-Lets visualize some results:
+Let's visualize some results:
 ```python
 #TODO: ADD PREDICT ONCE PREPROCESSING IS READY
 ```

 ## QAT and PTQ

-Now, we will take our checkpoint from our previous section and perfrom post training quantization, then quantization aware training.
+Now, we will take our checkpoint from our previous section and perform post-training quantization, then quantization-aware training.
-In order to do so, we will need to launch training with our `qat_from_recipe` example script, which simplifies taking any existing training recipe and making it a quantization-aware one with the help of some of our recommended practices.
+To do so, we will need to launch training with our `qat_from_recipe` example script, which simplifies taking any existing training recipe and making it a quantization-aware one with the help of some of our recommended practices.
-So this time we navigate to the `qat_from_recipe` example directory:
+So this time, we navigate to the `qat_from_recipe` example directory:
 ```commandline
 cd <YOUR-LOCAL-PATH>/super_gradients/src/super_gradients/examples/qat_from_recipe_example
 ```

-Now, before we launch lets see how we can easily create a configuration from our `roboflow_deciyolo_s` config to get the most out of QAT and PTQ.
+Before we launch, let's see how we can easily create a configuration from our `roboflow_deciyolo_s` config to get the most out of QAT and PTQ.
-Wev'e added a new config that inherits from our previous one, called `roboflow_deciyolo_s_qat.yaml`, lets peek at it:
+We added a new config that inherits from our previous one, called `roboflow_deciyolo_s_qat.yaml`.
+Let's peek at it:
 ```yaml

 defaults: